General precautions if a dangerous situation develops

 - If a dangerous situation develops, it is important that families gather together to coordinate their actions.

-- If you evacuate your home, keep in mind that mass casualty centres are usually located in schools.
+- If you evacuate your home, keep in mind that mass casualty centers are usually located in schools.

-- If a mass casualty centre is not nearby, contact the police (112) and notify them of your whereabouts.
+- If a mass casualty center is not nearby, contact the police (112) and notify them of your whereabouts.

-- Report accidents and request assistance by calling Emergency number at 112.
+- Report accidents and request assistance by calling Emergency alert number at 112.

 - If you need assistance and the telephones do not work, and you have no other means of communication, put a cloth or a flag out of a window, or at some other noticeable location, outside the house.
 In case of emergency, flags or signals, are a request for assistance.